ha0z1/idmp/README.md

 Using `idmp` to wrap the interface, it will automatically retry on timeouts or failures, which greatly reduces the occurrence of abnormal situations.
 Before each retry, you can monitor exceptions through the `onBeforeRetry` hook function (note that it will not capture the last error)

+`idmp` internally implements an algorithm similar to [Exponential backoff](https://en.m.wikipedia.org/wiki/Exponential_backoff), which dynamically changes the retry time to avoid DDoS to the server.

 ```typescript
 const getUserData = idmp(
   'using a deduplicated string as a key',